1981 Miami Dolphins season

-The 1981 Miami Dolphins season was the 16th year of existence for the Miami Dolphins franchise.
+The 1981 Miami Dolphins season was the 16th year of existence for the Miami Dolphins franchise and 12th in the National Football League (NFL).
+After a mediocre season in 1980, where the team finished at 8–8 and missed the playoffs, the Dolphins made a return to the playoffs, winning the AFC East with an 11–4–1 record.

+Season summary

 With the retirement of Bob Griese, not much was expected out of the Dolphins.
 The Dolphins Defense became known as the Killer Bees because of the number of players whose last name began with the letter B; Bill Barnett, Bob Baumhauer, Lyle Blackwood, Kim Bokamper, and Bob Brudzinski anchored a strong team.
-They finished 11-4-1, as Don Shula reached a milestone by winning his 200th game of his coaching career.
-In the Divisional Playoffs against the San Diego Chargers the Dolphins fell behind 24-0 early in front of a sold out crowd at the Orange Bowl.
+Don Shula reached a milestone by winning his 200th game of his coaching career.
+In the Divisional Playoffs against the San Diego Chargers the Dolphins fell behind 24–0 early in front of a sold-out crowd at the Orange Bowl.
 With time running out in the first half, the Dolphins desperately needed a score to get back in the game.
 Out of nowhere the Dolphins ran the old schoolyard hook and lateral play to success.
 On the play, Quarterback Don Strock threw a pass over the middle to WR Duriel Harris, who lateraled to HB Tony Nathan, who ran the ball in for a touchdown.
 The play sparked the Dolphins, who came back and took a lead in the 4th Quarter.
-However, the Killer Bees could not contain Chargers QB Dan Fouts, who tied the game and forced overtime, where the Chargers won the game on a Rolf Benirschke field goal in the 14th minute of overtime.
-If it hadn't been for the player's strike of the following season (where they went 7-2, which would've put them at the top of the AFC East), this would've been the first of five consecutive AFC East titles for the Dolphins.
+However, the Killer Bees could not contain Chargers QB Dan Fouts, who tied the game and forced overtime, where the Chargers won the game 41–38 on a Rolf Benirschke field goal in the 14th minute of overtime.
+If it had not been for the player's strike of the following season (where they went 7–2, which would have put them at the top of the AFC East), this would have been the first of five consecutive AFC East titles for the Dolphins.